 Out of courtesy for the staff, we ask parents to, if possible, warn us when they know that their child will not attend preschool.
 If your child is sick or cannot attend preschool on any given day, you are asked to call the school and leave a message at 604-638-2056, via email at firstname.lastname@example.org.
 In addition, you can also contact us using whatsup application.
 You will be given further instruction about it at the beginning of the school year.

 Drop-off and pick-up

 Parents or guardians are responsible for dropping off their children at preschool and picking them up at the end of class.
-Please note that the classroom is open from 9 to 11:30 am and 12:00 to 3:00 pm exactly.
-Unfortunately, we do not offer daycare services on site before and after those times.
+Please note that the classroom opens at 8:30 am and 3:00 pm exactly.
 You are asked to remain with your child until the doors open and pick him or her up on time.

 If a person other than a parent or guardian must pick up your child, please advise the teacher ahead of time.